 “Good King Wenceslas” is my personal favorite Christmas song of all for a couple of reasons.
 1) It has a rich history, appealing medieval feel, and bone-chilling winter imagery.
 2) Nothing is better for whistling to yourself while trimming a tree or trying to find a parking space at the mall on December 23.
 (The story the song tells actually takes place on St. Stephen’s Day, December 26.)

 The lyrics were composed in 1853, and tell the story of a real-life Duke of Bohemia from early medieval times who was famously charitable to the poor.
 (He was sainted and made a “king” retroactively.)
 The music, though, dates from the 1200s (!) and was originally a spring carol (I didn’t even know they had those) called “Tempus Adest Floridum.”
 The first set of lyrics celebrated budding flowers and a return of warmer weather.
 Evidently, classical music purists turn their nose up at “Good King Wenceslas” as a “bastardization.”
 Which is why they don’t get invited to many Christmas parties.
-BEST VERSION: Crash Test Dummies, which as of this writing, is unavailable on YouTube.
-So here’s the Irish Rovers version, which is almost as good.
+BEST VERSION: Crash Test Dummies, even though the lyrics are truncated.
+Here’s the full-length Irish Rovers version, if you’re not into the whole brevity thing.

 “Frosty The Snowman” –Written in 1950 for Gene Autry specifically as a sequel to “Rudolph,” I have to say I prefer the first song.
 But this one’s all right, especially as done by the Ronettes on the Phil Spector Christmas album.